 - If you don’t craft, donate financially so others can buy supplies

-- Donate yarn, fabric or other craft supplies
+- Donate new yarn, cotton fabric or other craft supplies

 - Become a Project Linus blanketeer.
 Provide new, handmade, washable blankets to be given as gifts to seriously ill and traumatized children, ages 0-18.
 It is Project Linus’ policy to accept blankets of all sizes, depending on local chapter needs.
 All blanket styles are welcome, including quilts, tied comforters, fleece blankets, crocheted or knitted afghans, and receiving blankets in child-friendly colors.
 Always remember that blankets must be homemade, washable, free of pins, and come from smoke-free environments due to allergy reasons.

 - Knit, sew, quilt or crochet items for donation